 For a monthly paid employee, three complete pay periods should be used instead of 12 weeks, but the calculation is the same as outlined above (replacing ‘12 complete weeks’ with ‘three months’).

 The L G P S Regulations 2013 do not specify how grossing up to an annual equivalent pay figure should be calculated.
 For monthly paid employees, the calculation is straightforward - see Examples 7A and 7B below.
 However, for employees paid other than monthly, there is no standard procedure.
-For more information, see the section on ‘Proportioning’ below).Example 7A: Basic A P P calculation
+For more information, see the section on ‘Proportioning’ below.

+Example 7A: Basic A P P calculation

 A monthly paid employee has received the following pensionable pay in the three complete months before the relevant event.